Chromatic symmetric function of graphs from Borcherds algebras: Introduction

-We have assumed that the graph $G$ is connected and so the vertex set $I$ itself is an element of $L_G$ and has partition type $(n)$, where $n$ is the number of vertices of $G$.
-The absolute value of the linear coefficient of the chromatic polynomial of $G$ is known as the \emph{chromatic discriminant} of the $G$ \cite{MR1861053,a2}.
-Equation \eqref{chmplyeq} implies that the chromatic discriminant of $G$ is equal to the dimension of the root space $\lie g_{\beta}$, where $\beta$ is the sum of all simple roots.
-The preceding corollary gives the following interesting connection between the chromatic discriminant and the chromatic symmetric function of $G$. \begin{prop} The coefficient of $p_{(n)}$ in the chromatic symmetric function $X_G$ is equal to the chromatic discriminant of $G$. i.e.,
+The bond lattice $L_G$ consists of partitions of the vertex set $I$ in which each part induces a connected subgraph of $G$.
+We have assumed that $G$ is connected and so the vertex set $I$ itself is an element of $L_G$ and has partition type $(n)$ if $G$ has $n$ vertices.
+The absolute value of the linear coefficient of the chromatic polynomial of $G$ is known as the \emph{chromatic discriminant} of $G$ \cite{MR1861053,a2}.
+Equation \eqref{vv} implies that the chromatic discriminant of $G$ is equal to the dimension of the root space $\lie g_{\beta}$, where $\beta$ is the sum of all simple roots.
+Theorem \ref{mainthm} has the following corollary which gives the following interesting connection between the chromatic discriminant and the chromatic symmetric function of $G$. \begin{prop} The coefficient of $p_{(n)}$ in the chromatic symmetric function $X_G$ is equal to the chromatic discriminant of $G$. i.e.,

-\end{prop} This proposition has the following important corollary. \begin{cor} Let $G_1$ and $G_2$ be two graphs of order $n$ with unequal chromatic discriminants then $X_{G_1} \ne X_{G_2}$. i.e., Graphs with different chromatic discriminants are distinguished by chromatic symmetric functions. \end{cor}
+\end{prop} We note that chromatic discriminant plays an important role in Example \ref{G4}.
+In Section \ref{G-syms}, we explore the connection between the denominator identity and the $G$-symmetric functions.
+The $G$-symmetric functions are introduced by Stanley in \cite{S98}. \begin{defn} The $G$-analogue of the $i$th elementary symmetry function is defined as follows. where $S$ ranges over all $i$-element stable subsets of the vertex set $I$ of $G$.
+Given a partition $\lambda = \lambda_1 \ge \lambda_2 \ge \dots \ge \lambda_k$, $k \in \mathbb{N}$, we define $e_{\lambda}^G= \prod_{i=1}^k e_{\lambda_i}^G$. \end{defn}

-In general, the chromatic symmetric function need not distinguish non-isomorphic graphs.
-For example, in \cite[Fig. 1]{S95} Stanley has constructed two non-isomorphic trees with equal chromatic symmetric functions.
-We note that both of these graphs have the same chromatic discriminant.
-The above corollary gives a sufficient condition for the graphs to be distinguished by their chromatic symmetric functions.
-Using \cite[Proposition 1.4]{VV15}, we get a Lie theoretic proof of the following theorem of Stanley \cite{S95}.
+Given this definition, we have the following result \cite[Proposition 2.1]{S98} of Stanley which explains a connection between the chromatic symmetric functions and the $G$-elementary symmetric functions. \begin{prop} \textit{Let Then } \end{prop} We prove that the function $T(x,v)$ can be recovered from the modified Weyl denominator.
+This gives a different proof of the statement that the chromatic symmetric function can be recovered from the modified Weyl denominator.
+Let $X_1,X_2,\dots$ be a commuting family of indeterminates and consider the modified Weyl denominators $U(X_i)$ associated with these indeterminates.
+We prove that the function $T(x,v)$ can be recovered from $\prod_{i=1}^{\infty} U(X_i)$ using Lie theoretic ideas which gives an alternate proof to the above proposition.
+This is done in Section \ref{G-syms}.

-\begin{thm} where $L_G$ is the bond lattice of $G$. \end{thm} As an application, we give a Lie theoretic proof to the following theorem which talks about the non-negativity of the coefficients in the $G$-power sum symmetric functions.
+As an application, we give a Lie theoretic proof of the following theorem which talks about the non-negativity of the coefficients in the $G$-power sum symmetric functions.
 The following theorem is proved in \cite[Theorem 2.3]{S98}.

 \begin{thm} The $G$-power sum symmetric function $p_{\lambda}^G$ is a polynomial with non-negative integral coefficients. \end{thm} {\em Acknowledgements.
 The author is grateful to Sankaran Viswanath, Tanusree Khandai and R. Venkatesh for many helpful discussions and constant support.}